-The Venice Audubon Society, VAAS, is a chapter of the National Audubon that services Venice, Nokomis, Osprey, North Port and Englewood, Florida.
-Founded in 1965, the Venice Area Audubon society’s purpose is to promote an interest and understanding in the environment and wildlife that supports conservation with an emphasis on bird conservation and their habitats.
+The Venice Audubon Society, VAAS, is a chapter of the National Audubon that services Venice, Nokomis, Osprey, North Port, and Englewood, Florida.
+Founded in 1965, the Venice Area Audubon Society’s purpose is to promote interest and understanding in the environment and wildlife that supports conservation with an emphasis on bird conservation and their habitats.

-Owen traveled to the Venice Rookery in February, May, and in September of 2003.
-Owen has photographed Birds of prey, Long-Legged Waders and Swimmers like Burrowing Owls, Great Egrets, Great Blue Herons and Anhinga’s.
+Owen traveled to the Venice Rookery in February, May, and September of 2003.
+Owen has photographed Birds of prey, Long-Legged Waders, and Swimmers like Burrowing Owls, Great Egrets, Great Blue Herons, and Anhingas.